Appealing an IRS Tax Bill

 Your First Step to a Second Chance

-An appeal is your chance to get a better judgment in your favor.
+A tax appeal is your chance to get a better judgment in your favor.
 You’ve only got one shot at an appeal, so don’t squander the opportunity.
 Let Bryson Law Firm, L.L.C. handle your appeal and see what we can do for you.
-Call or click to set up your free initial consultation to get started.
+Call or click to set up your free initial consultation to get started or to learn more general information.